jalkod/axum_jsonapi/README.md

 Aside from Rust, this project depends on the axum-server, which requires installing [NASM](https://nasm.us/) and [CMake](cmake.org).

 It also requires setting up a TLS certificate.
-To create the required files, you may use [OpenSSL](openssl.org).
-The following interactive command will create the two required files (*key.pem* and *cert.pem*):
+To create the necessary files, you may use [OpenSSL](openssl.org).
+The following interactive command will create the two files (*key.pem* and *cert.pem*):

     openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out cert.pem